- Who We Are

-NEW YORK — Norma I. Barquet, Ed.D., has been named Executive Vice President of Girl Scouts of the USA, effective July 6, 2006.
+New York, N.Y.— Norma I. Barquet, Ed.D., has been named Executive Vice President of Girl Scouts of the USA, effective July 6, 2006.
 In her new position, Barquet will be charged with national membership and volunteer recruitment efforts as well as spearheading the nation's premier leadership program for girls and the international dimensions of Girl Scouting through USA Girl Scouts Overseas (USAGSO) and the World Association of Girl Guides and Girl Scouts (WAGGGS).

 A respected authority in the education field, Barquet simultaneously held two positions: Executive Director of School Accountability, and Executive Director of Department of Language and Cultural Initiatives at Detroit Public Schools.
 Other positions she has held include: Executive Director, Department of Program and Innovations for Detroit Public Schools and Associate Director, Programs for Educational Opportunity at the University of Michigan – Ann Arbor.